openshift/enhancements/enhancements/network/ovs-flow-export-configuration.md

 See [diagrams](https://docs.google.com/document/d/1XxaFl4Gl1VbClfcPngkFCETv0anuFO6Klowh8MFZtJc/edit#) showing this interaction.

-The `ConfigMap` content sums up with any configuration that is already present in the Network CR.
+The `ConfigMap` content adds up with any configuration that is already present in the Network CR.
 For example, if a user has configured an IP for netflow exports in the Network CR AND has configured a Netobs CR for the NOO, OvS will export to both destinations.

 Here is the new `ConfigMap` definition: